arianseyedi/coding-interview/README.md

          - **ExtremaStack.java**:
             a stack that keeps track of both minimum and maximum values on a stack, returns them in O(1)
          - **MyQueue.java**:
             implementation of a queue using two stack
          - **MyStack.java**:
             *sort()*: sort method for a stack using only one other stack as a temporary one
+         - **PlateStack.java**:
+            *peek()*: return top element on PlateStack without chaning stack state.
+            *peek(Integer)*: return top element of an inner stack within the PlateStack
+            *pop()*: pop top element from the PlateStack
+            *pop(Integer)*: pop top element from an inner stack within the PlateStack
+            *push(E)*: push an element onto the most recent stack within the PlateStack
+            *push(E, Integer)*: push an element onto an inner stack within the PlateStack (if stack full, old element will be put on the most recent stack).
+            *stockSize()*: number of stacks that the PlateStack conisits of.

       * **dataStructures_StringsAndArrays**:
          - **Matrix.java**